Anxiety Help: Products Vs. Lifestyle

 Life Choices for Anxiety Reduction with CPA

-Cristina Panaccione and Associates has two locations in the South Hills and one office in Robinson Township.
-We are currently accepting a limited number of new patients, so check out our videos to learn more about our counseling services can help teach you the skills to cope with anxiety.
+Cristina Panaccione and Associates has locations in the South Hills and Robinson Township.
+We are currently accepting a limited number of new patients, so Check out our services pages to learn more about the ways we can help teach you the skills to cope with anxiety.

 * This information has not been evaluated by the Food and Drug Administration.
 This information is not intended to diagnose, treat, cure, or prevent any disease.
 Please contact a medical professional for advice.